 They are only three random examples.
 From the commentary on other blogs, it looks like most earn rates have gone up except for some Business Class flights.

 A piece of great news is that if you ticketed your flight before June 22, even for travel afterwards, you’ll earn miles at whichever is the highest rate, pre- or post-changes.

 There are no changes to earn rates on partner airlines.

-There is no ignoring the fact that roundtrip pricing has increased significantly, which is a shame given that Asia Miles has historically been generous in allowing return flights to be priced at a discount to two one-ways.
+There is no ignoring the fact that roundtrip pricing has increased significantly, which is a shame given that Cathay has historically been generous in allowing return flights to be priced at a discount to two one-ways.